 This one speaks for itself.
 You don’t need me to tell you that the promise of a bonus can help drive productivity in the office!
 However, it is not just financial incentives that can do the trick.
 Everyone likes being rewarded for hard work and dedication.
 At team meetings, why not spend a couple of minutes letting your team recognise somebody that helped them out that week.
 Making sure your employees are feeling valued is one of the simplest ways to increase workplace productivity.

 Creating a work environment where you constantly provide feedback can sound like quite a difficult task.
 However, it is easier than you think.
 Start small and it will soon become a culture to evaluate each others performance.
 It is now much more common for workplaces to have relaxing areas… from table football to massage chairs, the ‘Google Office’ era is upon us!
-Providing your staff with perks like this, can help them to relax an ultimately provide a better standard of work.
+Providing your staff with perks like this can help them to relax an ultimately provide a better standard of work.

 Sharing Authority Frees You Up

-Letting go of the reins slightly means you can not only give your team the freedom to do what they do best, but you can to!
+Letting go of the reins slightly means you can not only give your team the freedom to do what they do best, but you can too!
 Going back to our first point, you can spend time evaluating teams performances and targets.
-By doing this, you will learn to understand your teams strengths.
+By doing this, you will learn to understand your team’s strengths.
 In turn, driving your business forward further using the resource you have… makes sense, doesn’t it!

 So, there we have a few top tips on maximising workplace productivity.
 The key thing to remember is that your team is made up of people.
-People are more powerful than any software, when they are used in the right capacity.
+People are more powerful than any software when they are used in the right capacity.
 Use technology for automating/streamlining repetitive tasks, and use your people for things technology can’t do.
 But most importantly, keep your people happy!
-A happy workforce, is a productive workplace.
+A happy workforce is a productive workplace.